 The CaFCP Fuel Cell Electric Bus Road Map released in September 2019 supports implementation of CARB's Innovative Clean Transit and Zero Emission Airport Shuttle regulations.
 As part of the \$46 million Fuel Cell Electric Bus Commercialization Consortium project, for which the Clean Fuels fund contributed \$1 million, the Center for Transportation and Environment (CTE) partnered with New Flyer, Trillium, and Orange County Transportation Authority (OCTA) to deploy 10 40-foot New Flyer XHE40 fuel cell transit buses and install a liquid storage hydrogen station capable of fueling up to 50 fuel cell transit buses at OCTA.
-This project also deployed 10 fuel cell transit buses and a hydrogen station upgrade at Alameda-Contra Costa Transit District (AC Transit).
-The transit buses were delivered in December 2019 and liquid hydrogen station was completed in January 2020, and the demonstration and data collection period for the buses and station started in February 2020.
+This project also deployed 10 fuel cell transit buses were delivered in December 2019 and liquid hydrogen station was completed in January 2020, and the demonstration and data collection period for the buses and station started in February 2020.
 SunLine Transit Agency was the recipient of a U.S. EPA Targeted Airshed grant in June 2020 to deploy five fuel cell transit buses, in addition to their existing fleet of 16 fuel cell and four battery electric transit buses and five buses that will be deployed by the end of 2020 as well as a recently upgraded 900 kg/day hydrogen station capable of supporting up to 30 fuel cell transit buses.